 17. Financial liabilities

-Liabilities include non-current liabilities to banks, trade payables, tax liabilities, interest liabilities, liabilities to employees and other liabilities.
+Liabilities include non-current liabilities to banks, trade payables, tax liabilities, interest liabilities, liabilities to employees, and other liabilities.
 On initial recognition, they are carried at cost, which corresponds to the fair value of the consideration received.
-In subsequent years, all liabilities are measured at amortised cost using the effective interest method in accordance with IFRS 9.
-They are derecognised when the liability is settled, cancelled or expires.
+In subsequent years, all liabilities are measured at amortised cost using the effective interest method per IFRS 9.
+They are derecognised when the liability is settled, cancelled, or expires.

 18. Revenue and cost recognition